SpiritCroc/DarkCroc-Android-theme/README.md

 # DarkCroc Android Theme

-A dark theme targeting Android 9.0 or higher, freely adapting the default material dark colors.
+A dark theme targeting Android 9.0, freely adapting the default material dark colors.

 For information on supported platforms, available variants and how to report bugs, see [here](https://github.com/SpiritCroc/DarkCroc-Android-theme/blob/9.0-substratum/about.md).